zenml-io/zenml-dashboard/README.md

 # 🙌 Contributing

 We would love to develop ZenML together with our community!
-Best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml-dashboard/labels/good%20first%20issue).
+The best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml-dashboard/labels/good%20first%20issue).